 - Children with Special Needs in Early Childhood Education

 Intended Outcomes for the course

 Upon completion of the course students should be able to:

-- Recognize the foundations and current issues and implementations of early intervention and early childhood special education.
+- Identify the foundations of early intervention/early childhood special education.

 Course Activities and Design